jeremenichelli/jeremenichelli.github.io/_posts/2016-08-05-building-a-component-based-app-with-polymer.md

 </dom-module>
 ```

 In the example above I'm using `ready`, one of the lifecycle callbacks provided by the library.
-They are well documented if you want to [know more on them](https://www.polymer-project.org/1.0/docs/devguide/registering-elements#lifecycle-callbacks).
+They are well documented if you want to [know them more deeply](https://www.polymer-project.org/1.0/docs/devguide/registering-elements#lifecycle-callbacks).

 ### Properties